 Where did you go to school?

-I attended Eastern Michigan University for undergrad and got a B.S in Psychology.
 I received my doctoral training at the Illinois College of Optometry in Chicago with internship sites in Detroit, Boston and San Diego.
 After graduation I went on to complete a Primary Care residency at the VA San Diego Health System.

 What do you enjoy about optometry?